qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   variant when in 'descramble' mode.
 This includes the base layers `_LTR` (normal) and `_DDL` (descramble).

-  Activation: go to `_FUN` layer, touch the upper/right key (Backspace on base layer).
+  Activation: go to `_FUN` layer, than touch the upper/right key (Backspace on base layer).
 This cycles through the descramble modes.

       ⮚ When the left led is white: normal mode.
       ⮚ Right led white: full descramble mode (Linux descrambled Unicode input).